 In the broader news world, every morning seems to bring a new name of a high-profile man accused of sexual harassment or assault, followed by (sometimes) swift removal of Hollywood stars, producers, political figures, writers, and news anchors from their jobs.
 As Time magazine put it in its Person of the Year article on ‘Silence Breakers' released last week: “This reckoning appears to have sprung up overnight.
 But it has actually been simmering for years, decades, centuries.
 Women have had it with bosses and co-workers who not only cross boundaries but don't even seem to know that boundaries exist.
 They've had it with the fear of retaliation, of being blackballed, of being fired from a job they can't afford to lose.”

-A time when it feels like serial offenders might be hiding behind any well-known name, people have started asking me when this sea change is going to hit the racing business.
+At a time when it feels like serial offenders might be hiding behind any well-known name, people have started asking me when this sea change is going to hit the racing business.
 And I cynically laugh.

 It isn't that racing is immune from the problem of harassment.
 If anything, sexism, and the mistreatment that can sometimes come along with it, are woven into the sport's culture.
 It was not really that long ago that women were not permitted on the backstretch, only 50 years ago male jockeys refused to ride against women.
 It was just 39 years ago the Daily Racing Form told Jane Goldstein it didn't hire women, and five years ago top jockey Rosie Napravnik told 60 Minutes she was often told to “stay in the kitchen” by irate railbirds in the course of doing her job.